 The configuration clock (DCLK) speed is user programmable.
 One of two clock sources can be used to synthesize the configuration clock; a programmable oscillator or an external clock input pin (EXCLK).
 The configuration clock frequency can be further synthesized using the clock divider circuitry.
 This clock can be divided by the N counter to generate your DCLK output.
 The N divider supports all integer dividers between 1 and 16, as well as a 1.5 divider and a 2.5 divider.
 The duty cycle for all clock divisions other than non-integer divisions is 50% (for the non-integer dividers, the duty cycle will not be 50%).
-Figure 5 shows a block diagram of the clock divider unit.

-Figure 5.
-Clock Divider Unit
+Figure 5: Clock Divider Unit